 To read the full article written by Anne B. Shaver, visit the Impact Fund’s website.

 About Anne Shaver

 Anne Shaver is a partner in Lieff Cabraser’s San Francisco office with a practice focusing on employment law cases.
-She has taken a leading role in gender class action lawsuits that challenge business practices and work cultures at some of the largest and most powerful companies in the world, including Google, Goldman Sachs, and KPMG.
+She has taken a leading role in gender class action lawsuits that challenge business practices and work cultures at some of the largest and most powerful companies in the world, including Google and Goldman Sachs.
 Her passion for upholding worker rights has most recently been focused on gender discrimination “impact litigation,” where she represents clients seeking to alter core business practices in ways that transform not just individual companies, but entire industries.

 Use the form below to contact a lawyer at Lieff Cabraser.